strellic/rhythm-cons/pico-sdvx/README.md

 ### code

-written using circuitpython and the adafruid hid gamepad libraries. make sure to install the required libraries. knob speed & deadzone are configurable in `code.py`
+written using circuitpython and the adafruit hid gamepad libraries. make sure to install the required libraries. knob speed & deadzone are configurable in `code.py`.

+it does not spoof sdvx eac, use some other firmware for that.

 ### controls